|Armoured Fighting Vehicles and Tanks preserved in Canada 7: New Brunswick, 5 Canadian Divison Support Base Gagetown

 Universal Carrier, New Brunswick Military History Museum.
-This vehicle is now in the museum's vehicle park undergoing restoration.
+This vehicle is now undergoing restoration.

 The Universal Carrier, also known as the Bren Gun Carrier is a light armoured tracked vehicle that was produced between 1934 and 1960.
 It was used by Canadian units including The Carleton and York Regiment, The New Brunswick Rangers, and the Saint John Fusiliers (Machine Gun), during the Second World War to transport personnel, weapons and equipment.
 The 104th Anti-Tank Battery, 7th Canadian Anti-Tank Regiment from Fredericton and the 105th Anti-Tank Battery, 3rd Canadian Anti-Tank Regiment from St. George, New Brunswick, and other Royal Canadian Artillery units used them to tow the Ordnance QF 6 pounder anti-tank gun.
 28,992 were built in Canada by the Ford Motor Company of Canada.
 A few Universal Carriers were equipped with 2-pounder anti-tank guns and shipped to England in 1942.
 The remainder provided emergency airfield defence on the Canadian northwest coast.
 This Universal Carrier is being restored by the NBMHM.

-Officer cadets at Royal Canadian Armoured Corps School prepare ammunition for loading into Centurion tank at Meaford Tank Range.
+Officer cadets at the Royal Canadian Armoured Corps School (RCACS) prepare ammunition for loading into a Centurion tank at the Meaford Tank Range, Ontario.
 (Library and Archives Canada Photo, MIKAN No. 4746855)

-Centurion Main Battle Tank Mk 5, 20-pounder main gun, New Brunswick Military History Museum, Museum vehicle park.
+Centurion Main Battle Tank Mk 5, 20-pounder main gun.
+Museum vehicle park.

 Centurion Armoured Vehicle Bridge Laying (AVBL)